SabaKathawala/odyssey-lift-off-part2/README.md

 ## Getting Help

 For any issues or problems concerning the course content, please refer to the [Odyssey topic in our community forums](https://community.apollographql.com/tags/c/help/6/odyssey).

+## Which npm packages did we use

+### **apollo-datasource-rest**
+- Data sources are classes that Apollo Server can use to encapsulate fetching data from a particular source, such as a database or a REST API.
+- You can read more at [Data Sources - Apollo GraphQL Docs](https://www.apollographql.com/docs/apollo-server/data/data-sources/).

+## What we learned:
+AST: Abstract Syntax Trees
+N+1 problem
+GraphQL vs REST: When to use
+Using _ as convention for
+DataSources - how caching works and improves performance

+As a best practice, when working on your resolvers and data sources, try to keep resolver functions as thin as possible.
+By doing so, you make your API more resilient to future changes.
+You can safely refactor your data fetching code, or change the source entirely from a REST API to a database, without breaking your API.
+This also keeps your resolvers readable and easier to understand, which comes in handy as you define more and more of them!